Environment Agency

 The Environment Agency (EA) is a non-departmental public body, established in 1996 and sponsored by the United Kingdom government's Department for Environment, Food and Rural Affairs, with responsibilities relating to the protection and enhancement of the environment in England (and until 2013 also Wales).

-Based in Bristol, the Environment Agency is responsible for flood management, regulating land and water pollution, and conservation.
+Based in Bristol, the Environment Agency is responsible for flood management, waste management, regulating land and water pollution, and conservation.

 Roles and responsibilities

 Purpose

 The Environment Agency's stated purpose is, "to protect or enhance the environment, taken as a whole" so as to promote "the objective of achieving sustainable development" (taken from the Environment Act 1995, section 4).
 Protection of the environment relates to threats such as flood and pollution.
 The vision of the agency is of "a rich, healthy and diverse environment for present and future generations".

 Scope

 The Environment Agency's remit covers almost the whole of England, about 13 million hectares of land, 22000 mi of river and 3100 mi of coastline seawards to the three-mile limit which includes 2 million hectares of coastal waters.
 In a sharing arrangement with the Scottish Environment Protection Agency (SEPA), it also exercises some of its functions over parts of the catchments of the River Tweed and the Border Esk which are, for the most part, in Scotland.
 Similarly, in an arrangement with NRW, political and operational areas are not coterminus.
 NRW staff exercise responsibility for parts of the River Dee in England and EA staff exercise operational responsibility for those parts of the River Severn catchment in Wales.